ibraheemdev/ibraheemca/content/posts/2020-09-15-a-half-hour-to-learn-go.md

 type UserName string
 ```

 This is called a *type definition*.
-A new type is it's own distinct type that is based on the structure of an underlying type.
+A new type is its own distinct type that is based on the structure of an underlying type.

 A type can have any of the following source types:
 ```go